prsmjs/cells/README.md

 <h1 align="center">@prsm/cells</h1>

-A DAG of named cells.
-Each cell holds a value.
-When a cell changes, everything downstream recomputes automatically.
-Think spreadsheet - cell A1 is a price, B1 is a tax rate, C1 is `=A1 * (1 + B1)`.
-Now imagine A1 polls a stock API every 10 seconds and C1 calls an LLM to generate analysis.
-That's @prsm/cells.

-Continuous reactive dataflow for the backend.
-Not a job runner, not a task queue - a living graph of derived state that stays current as its inputs change.
-Computations can be sync or async (API calls, LLM calls, database queries), and with Redis the same graph runs across multiple instances with exactly-once computation and automatic value sync.
+Reactive computation graph for Node.js.
+Define named cells with values or computed functions - when a cell changes, everything downstream recomputes automatically.
+Computations can be sync or async (API calls, database queries, LLM calls).
+With Redis, the same graph runs across multiple instances with exactly-once computation and value sync via pub/sub.

-## When to use it

-Cells is a shared state reactor.
-The graph models global state - prices, health metrics, feature flags, inventory levels - that is computed once and observed by many consumers.
-Distributed mode means multiple app instances share one reactive brain: one instance polls, one computes, all observe.

-It is not designed for per-user or per-request state.
-If every user session needs its own isolated computation graph (form validation, shopping carts, per-user recommendations), cells is the wrong tool.
-The graph is a singleton - one set of named cells, one set of derived values, visible to everyone.

-Good fit: infrastructure dashboards, dynamic pricing engines, CI pipeline monitors, real-time market data aggregation.

-Bad fit: per-session form state, per-user personalization, request-scoped computation.

 ## Installation